jMetal/jMetal/docs/autoconfiguration.rst

-Autoconfiguration of evolutionary algorithms: NSGA-II
+Auto-configuration of evolutionary algorithms: NSGA-II
 =====================================================

 Before reading this section, readers are referred to the paper "Automatic configuration of NSGA-II with jMetal and